-In this example, we are going to walk through how to use Bayesian dynamic borrowing (BDB) with the inclusion of inverse probability weighting to balance baseline covariate distributions between external and internal datasets.
-This particular example considers a hypothetical trial with a cross sectional normal endpoint and a known standard deviation (SD) in each treatment arm (external control arm and both internal arms), and our objective is to use BDB with IPWs to construct a posterior distribution for the control mean .
+In this example, we illustrate how to use Bayesian dynamic borrowing (BDB) with the inclusion of inverse probability weighting to balance baseline covariate distributions between external and internal datasets.
+This particular example considers a hypothetical trial with a cross sectional normal outcome and a known standard deviation (SD) in each treatment arm (external control arm and both internal arms), and our objective is to use BDB with IPWs to construct a posterior distribution for the control mean .
 We will use simulated internal and external datasets from the package where each dataset has a normally distributed response variable and four baseline covariates which we will balance.

 The external control dataset has a sample size of 150 participants, and the distributions of the four covariates are as follows: - Covariate 1: normal with a mean and standard deviation of approximately 50 and 10, respectively - Covariate 2: binary (0 vs. 1) with approximately 20% of participants with level 1 - Covariate 3: binary (0 vs. 1) with approximately 60% of participants with level 1 - Covariate 4: binary (0 vs. 1) with approximately 30% of participants with level 1